jorgemejia25/multiple-bdsx-functions/README.md

 # multiple-tools Plugin
-## Multiple bdsx bedrock commands such as tpa or suicide.
+## Multiple bdsx bedrock commands such as tpa and suicide.
 ### All messages are configurable in _config.json_ file

 Commands: